massoncheg/forgejo-docs/user/actions.md

 ```

 A container with the specified `image:` is run before the `job` starts and is terminated when it completes.
 The job can address the service using its name, in this case `pgsql`.

+### image

+The location of the container image to run.

+### env

+Key/value pairs injected in the environment when running the container, equivalent to [--env](https://docs.docker.com/engine/reference/commandline/run/).

+### ports

+Port binding of the container, equivalent to [--publish](https://docs.docker.com/engine/reference/commandline/run/).

+### cmd

+A list of command and arguments, equivalent to [[COMMAND] [ARG...]](https://docs.docker.com/engine/reference/commandline/run/).

+### options

+A string of additional options, as documented [docker run](https://docs.docker.com/engine/reference/commandline/run/).
+For instance: "--workdir /myworkdir --ulimit nofile=1024:1024".

+> **NOTE:** the `--volume` option is restricted to a whitelist of volumes configured in the runner executing the task.
+See the [Forgejo Actions administrator guide](../../admin/actions) for more information.

+### username

+The username to authenticate with the registry where the image is located.

+### password

+The password to authenticate with the registry where the image is located.

 # The list of runners and their tasks